sleebaslv/NAVIS/Navier-friction-coefficient/readme.md

 The codes in this directory are written by Sleeba Varghese as part of his PhD research under the supervision of Prof. Billy Dean Todd and Prof. Jesper Schmidt Hansen.

 ## Usage
-The methodology to extract the hydrodynamic friction coefficient is given in step-by-step below
+The methodology for extracting the hydrodynamic friction coefficient is given in step-by-step format below
 ### 1) LAMMPS
 Run the LAMMPS script using the following command in the terminal: